 Did you know that 47.2% of adults in the U.S. over the age of 30 have some degree of periodontal disease?
 This common condition can impact your oral health and, in its advanced stages, may even put you at risk for serious medical complications.

-Let’s learn more about periodontal disease and what you can do to keep your mouth healthy.
+Let’s learn more and what you can do to keep your mouth healthy.